Global Challenge Lab

 You will work together to identify key problems, brainstorm solutions, and build prototypes or models that can address these issues.
 We encourage you to collaborate, share your skills, and think outside the box as we aim to create actionable ideas that can make a real impact in the world.

 Students will form international teams to innovate within tracks.
 As a team, you must choose one of the three tracks below to innovate within.
-Each track has 2 winners, who progress to the final.
+Each track has 3 finalists, who progress to the Global Challenge Lab Demo Day.

 Learning outcomes

-Understand the factors that contribute to achieving UN SDG 7 from a global perspective
+Understand the factors that contribute to achieving UN SDG 7, 11 and 13 from a global perspective

 Entry requirements

-- You must be a current enrolled student or alumnus (no more than 3 years since graduation) from one of the partner universities: Imperial College, University of Durham, London school of Economics, the American University in Beirut, University of Queensland, Indian institute of Science Bangalore, Indian Institute of Technology Madras, Tsinghua University, University of Sao Paulo, University of Ghana, Technical University of Munich, University of Geneva, University of Toronto, Cornell University, Sciences Po, University of Tokyo, University of Lagos, University of Hanoi, Denmark Technical University, The New School, University of Panama, TEA-LP, University of California.
+- You must be a current enrolled student or alumnus (no more than 3 years since graduation) from one of the partner universities: Imperial College, University of Durham, London School of Economics, the American University in Beirut, University of Queensland, Indian Institute of Technology Madras, Tsinghua University, University of Sao Paulo, University of Ghana, Technical University of Munich, University of Geneva, University of Toronto, Cornell University, University of Lagos, University of Hanoi, Denmark Technical University, The New School, University of Panama, TEA-LP, University of California.

 - The programme is designed to help you generate new ideas, you should not be entering with fully formed ideas or ventures.